Maynardo-Cornelius/Genshin-store-Frontend/README.md

 # Genshin Store

-Genshin Store is store application to buy various weapons
+Genshin Store is an application that provides numerous Teyvat weapons which the user can buy in the application.

 ## Getting Started